 - extra olive oil, sesame seeds, crushed red pepper, minced fresh parsley for garnish (optional)

-- Toss the sweet potatoes with 1 tablespoon olive oil and salt/pepper to taste.
-Roast on a rimmed baking sheet at 425 degrees for 20 minutes, or until potatoes are tender and beginning to brown.
+- Toss the sweet potatoes with 1 tablespoon of the olive oil and kosher salt/pepper to taste.
+Roast on a parchment-lined rimmed baking sheet at 425 degrees for 20 minutes, or until potatoes are tender and beginning to brown.

-- Remove from oven and allow potatoes to cool.
+- Remove from oven and allow sweet potatoes to cool for at least 10 minutes.

-- Add cooled potatoes, drained chickpeas, remaining 3 tablespoons olive oil, garlic, lemon zest and juice, tahini, salt/pepper, cumin, and cayenne pepper to food processor (or blender).
+- Add cooled sweet potatoes, drained chickpeas (15 oz. can), remaining 3 tablespoons of olive oil, 2 smashed garlic cloves, lemon zest and juice (from 1 lemon), tahini (3 tablespoons), salt/pepper (to taste), cumin (1/2 teaspoon), and cayenne pepper (1/8 teaspoon) to food processor (or blender).
 Blend together until completely pulverized- about 2 minutes.

 - Taste and adjust seasoning as necessary.